matys1/lab1-web/book-notes/part-5.md

 #### Event delegation

-- In practice, when we want some code to run when the user interacts with any one of a large number of child elements, we set the event listener on their parent and have events that happen on them bubble up to their parent rather than having to set the event listener on every child individually.
+- Event delegation is a very powerful and commonly used feature.
+In practice, when we want some code to run when the user interacts with any one of a large number of child elements, we set the event listener on their parent and have events that happen on them bubble up to their parent rather than having to set the event listener on every child individually.

-- The last example, the *-9.html has been commented and understood.
-I deleted the previous example as it's not needed to understand bubbling and capture and it wouldn only add confusion.
-I understood it perfecly with that example. anyway all is done with MDN and I need to continue with the book now.
-Just need to go over all notes of this mdn lesson 24 so far and edit perhaps a bit some final touched and that's it. mdn is done! book now.
+- See l24-mdn-events-9.html for an example of event delegation.
+This is a similar example to the very first one, but instead of setting a random background color to the entire page, you set a random color to any one of the 16 tiles when a user clicks on them.
+You add an event listener to the container `<div>`, pass the event object to the handler function and use the `Event.target` property.
+Then when any of the tiles are clicked the `Event.target` property serves as a reference to the clicked tile itself.

+- In this example we could add a `click` event handler for every tile.
+But a much simpler and more efficient option is to set the `click` event handler on the parent, and rely on event bubbling to ensure that the handler is executed when the user clicks on a tile.

+### Below notes from are book "Lesson 24"

+- CONTINUE FROM HERE.
+ADD LINKS THAT YOU USED BELOW.
+OTHER THAN ADDING LINKS, EVERYTHING IS DONE AND SHOULD MOVE ON TO THE BOOK.

 ---